-A. Differences in Scientific Judgments

-- 1. Economists may disagree about the validity of alternative positive theories or about the size of the effects of changes in the economy on the behavior of households and firms. - 2.
+- A. Differences in Scientific Judgments - 1.
+Economists often disagree about the validity of alternative theories or about the size of the effects of changes in the economy on the behavior of households and firms. - 2.
 Example: some economists feel that a change in the tax code that would eliminate a tax on income and create a tax on consumption would increase saving in this country.
-However, other economists feel that the change in the tax system would have little effect on saving behavior and therefore do not support the change. - B. Differences in Values - C. Perception versus Reality - 1.
+However, other economists feel that the change in the tax system would have little effect on saving behavior and therefore do not support the change. - B. Differences in Values - C. Perception Versus Reality - 1.
 While it seems as if economists do not agree on much, this is in fact not true.
-Table 1 contains 20 propositions that are endorsed by a majority of economists.
+Table 2 contains ten propositions that are endorsed by a majority of economists.

-Table 1
+Table 2